IMAGO-Catalogues-Jjanes/extractionCatalogs/README.md

 # Python data extractor for exhibition catalogs

-Python script which transforms Alto4 transcription files into XML-TEI encoded catalogs.
+Python script which transforms Alto4 transcription files into XML-TEI encoded catalogs.</br>
+For an exemple of data produced using this script, see [here](https://github.com/Juliettejns/TEIcatalogs).

 ## How it works
 <div align="justify">